mbaird/fzf.fish/README.md

 ## Search commands

 Use `fzf.fish` to interactively find and insert file paths, git commit hashes, and other entities into your command line. <kbd>Tab</kbd> to select multiple entries.
 If you trigger a search while your cursor is on a word, that word will be used to seed the fzf query and will be replaced by your selection.
-All searches include a preview of the entity hovered over to help you find what you're looking for.

 ### 📁 Search Directory